auvidea/CAN2UART/README.md

 main

-can
-used for transmitting messages over can
+can: used for transmitting messages over can

-uart
-same as can but for uart
+uart: same as can but for uart

-i2c
-handle i2c messages
+i2c: handle i2c messages

 Current features
   - canmode 0: